xidstar/kong-assignment/README.md

 * The project uses the Bootstrap v4 library, therefore default bootstrap classes have been used in the implementation.

-* Mobile and Tablet design comps not provided, hence stacked the hero componenents on smaller screen sizes for better user experience.
+* Mobile and Tablet design comps not provided, hence the hero componenents are on a stacked layout on smaller screen sizes for better user experience.

 ## Assumptions